 What is the situation regarding the rising sea level?

-A rise in sea level is caused by a combination of ocean warming (warmer water expands and takes up more space) and melting ice caps.
-The accelerated rise over recent decades can mainly be attributed to water expansion, the accelerated melting of ice caps (in Antarctica and Greenland), and the melting of mountain glaciers.
-(The melting North Pole ice sheet does not affect the sea level: as this involves sea ice, it does not add water).
-At the regional level, wind patterns and the force of attraction between large ice masses and water (gravitation effect) may also play a part.
+Sea level rise is caused by a combination of ocean warming (warmer water expands and takes up more room) and melting land ice.
+The accelerated rise over the past few decades has mainly been triggered by expanding water, the more rapidly melting land ice (on Antarctica and Greenland), and melting mountain glaciers.
+(It is not affected by the melting North Pole ice shelf: being sea ice, this does not add water.)
+At the regional level, wind patterns and the gravitational force of large ice masses on water (“gravitation effect”) could also play a role.

 Gravity discharge of excess water into the sea is increasingly hampered by the rising sea level and continued soil subsidence, necessitating the use of pumps.
 In addition, the sea is encroaching more and more on the coast, through salt intrusion in ground and surface water, but also through increasing coastal erosion and rising storm surge levels.
 Furthermore, the sand shoals, mud flats, and salt marshes in, e.g., the Wadden Sea, Westerschelde, and Oosterschelde are at risk of “drowning” because they cannot keep up with the rising sea level.
 Sand replenishment will enable us to keep our coastline in place for years on end, even if the sea level continues to rise.
 In the future, we may have to look for other measures.

 The effect of sea level rise may even be enhanced (or mitigated) by the subsidence (or rise) of the adjoining land.
 Geological movements and compaction of clay and peat cause the Dutch soil in the Northwestern part of the country to subside by an average of 10 cm per century, whereas Scandinavia, on the other hand, is rising as a result of the disappearance of ice caps from the past.